Protect your Android against exploits and malware with Avast One

 Because most exploits are the result of failures by developers, plugging vulnerabilities in order to remove exploits is their responsibility.
 Developers will code and distribute fixes for all known exploits.
 Many cybersecurity watchdog organizations stay on the lookout for zero-day exploits as well, so that fixes can be developed for those, too.

-In the meantime, if your device suffers an exploit attack that infects your machine with malicious code, make sure to remove the malware and then update your software.
+In the meantime, if your device suffers an exploit attack that infects your machine with malicious code, make sure to remove the malware and then update your software – including installing driver updates.

 To prevent hackers from using an exploit, it’s your job to keep all your software updated.
-That means installing software updates right way, no matter how annoying they may seem when you’re in the middle of something else.
-To make the process easier, try using an app that keeps all of your most popular apps updated automatically, like Avast Premium Security.
+That means installing software updates right away, no matter how annoying they may seem when you’re in the middle of something else.
+To make the process easier, try using an app that keeps all of your most popular apps updated automatically, like Avast One.

 Keeping your software updated shields you against vulnerabilities, leaving hackers with nothing to exploit.